 What’s involved in remedial massage?

 Once you’ve selected a recognised therapist, you will need an initial assessment.
-An initial assessment details your medical history as well as the reason(s) for the massage therapy so that the masseuse can tailor the treatment for your circumstances.
+An initial assessment details your medical history as well as the reason(s) for the massage therapy so that the masseuse can tailor the treatment to your circumstances.

-Is remedial massage covered by Medicare, private health insurance or both?
+Is remedial massage covered by Medicare?

 Private insurers may refund you a percentage of the cost of your treatment or they may have a flat fee rebate structure in place.